 This tour to Reykjanes peninsula offers an experience lasting 6-9 hours, merging attractions on the peninsula and including a visit to the Blue Lagoon for bathing.
 However, you have the flexibility to tailor the experience to your available time, ranging from minimum 6 hours tour to a full day of 8-9 hours.
 Please choose your preferred option from the selections below.

-Reykjanes is very interesting area seen from a geological point.
-The landscape is rough and a bit alien looking.
-Not much grass, but mostly lava field covered with moss.
-In fact, everywhere you look, no matter in what direction, lava fields stretch to the horizon.
-On the peninsula you will find lot of high temperature geothermal activity, fissures, lava cracks, tectonic faults, volcanic craters, bubbling geysers, geothermal mud pools, lava fields, caves, etc.
+Reykjanes is a fascinating area with a rugged and otherworldly landscape.
+It is dominated by lava field covered with moss.
+Everywhere you look, no matter in what direction, lava fields stretch to the horizon.
+Reykjanes features high temperature geothermal activity, including fissures, lava cracks, tectonic faults, volcanic craters, geysers, mud pools, lava fields, caves, and more.

-The high temperature geothermal energy resources is harvested in the peninsula both by producing electricity around 184 MW and providing hot water for district heating of all houses on the peninsula.
+Abundance of high-temperature geothermal energy resources generate 184 MW of electricity.
+As a byproduct, the power plant supplies hot water to the district heating network into all houses at Reykjanes.
 Interesting development which started in the eighties utilizing the renewable and environment friendly energy.
-The deepest "well" was drilled there almost 5000 meters deep.
+We drilling the deepest "well" there, reaching almost 5000 meters in depth.